denoland/dnt/README.md

 Then within the file, use `// dnt-shim-ignore` directives to disable shimming if you desire.

+A redirect file should be written similar to how you write Deno code (ex. use extensions on imports), except you can also import built-in node modules such as `import fs from "fs";` (just remember to include an `@types/node` dev dependency, if necessary).

 ### Pre & Post Build Steps

 Since the file you're calling is a script, simply add statements before and after the `await build({ ... })` statement: